Namysh/scrotri.js/README.md

 ## Usage
 First, you need to know if you want to use custom animations or you want to animate.css library.

-If you want to use custom animations you just have to donwload the CSS and the JS files and import them.
+If you want to use custom animations you just have to download the CSS and the JS files and import them.
 ```html
 <script  type="text/javascript"  src="scrotri.js"></script>
 <link  rel="stylesheet"  href="scrotri.css">